Culture of Goan Catholics: Language and literature

-Goan Catholics have strong feelings towards the Konkani language, which is often venerated in literature, and in particular to Romi Konkani.
+Goan Catholics have strong feelings towards the Konkani language, which is often venerated in literature, and in particular to Roman Konkani.
 It has historically been, and to a large extent still is, central to the Goan Catholic identity.
 They speak Konkani, which is an Indo-Aryan language, belonging to the Indo-European family of languages, spoken predominantly on the west coast of India.

 The Konkani spoken by Goan Catholics has a larger infusion of words of Portuguese origin as compared to the Konkani spoken by other communities.
 Portuguese is still spoken as a first language by a number of Goans, though it is mainly restricted to upper-class Catholic families and the older generation.
 However, the annual number of Goans learning Portuguese as a second language has been continuously increasing in the 21st century.
 Increasing numbers of Goan Catholics also speak English as their first language due to its replacement of Portuguese as an official language.